Iran's Khamenei rules out interviews with nuclear scientists

 Talks between EU political director Helga Schmid and Iranian negotiators Abbas Araqchi and Majid Takht-Ravanchi will run until Friday, with technical experts meeting in parallel, the EU said in a statement.

-Writing by Parisa Hafezi; Additional reporting by Adrian Croft in Brussels and Louis Charbonneau in New York; Editing by Andrew Heavens and Tom Heneghan
+Writing by Parisa Hafezi; Additional reporting by Adrian Croft in Brussels; Editing by Andrew Heavens and Tom Heneghan